International Citizens Insurance Logo

 What Kind of Travel Insurance Do You Need?

-Before securing a policy, it's essential to understand what type of coverage you need most.
+Before securing a policy, you must understand what type of coverage you need most.
 We recommend researching and educating yourself about the various policies available.

 To familiarize yourself with the different types of coverage, read our helpful guides:

-- Trip Cancellation Insurance: This covers the cost of your trip with some additional benefits, such as emergency medical coverage, lost luggage reimbursement, and trip delay compensation.
+• Trip Cancellation Insurance: This coverage helps offset the cost of your trip, offering additional benefits such as emergency medical coverage, lost luggage reimbursement, and trip delay compensation.

-- Emergency Evacuation: Provides assistance and transportation to the most appropriate hospital in an emergency situation.
+• Emergency Evacuation: Provides assistance and transportation to the most suitable hospital in the event of an emergency.

-- Extreme Sports Coverage: This insurance covers travelers participating in adventurous or extreme sports, such as mountain biking and scuba diving.
+• Extreme Sports Coverage: This insurance protects travelers participating in adventurous or extreme sports, such as mountain biking and scuba diving.

 Should You Buy Travel Insurance?

-However, keep in mind that life is unpredictable, and a small investment in travel insurance can protect you from significant financial burdens if the unexpected happens.
+However, remember that life is unpredictable, and a small investment in travel insurance can protect you from significant financial burdens if the unexpected happens.

 The Value of Travel Insurance